-After you’ve made the difficult decision to end your marriage, your next important decision is selecting a divorce lawyer who will obtain the best results for you and your family.
+After you’ve made the difficult decision to end your marriage, your next important decision is selecting a divorce lawyer in Los Angeles who will obtain the best results for you and your family.
 When choosing a doctor or surgeon to perform a complicated medical procedure, a patient looks for a doctor not only with the requisite expertise and a doctor with a good bedside manner.
 By asking the right questions of a potential attorney and getting a feeling that your personalities mesh, you can likewise increase your chances of getting an outcome that sets you up to thrive in your new, post-marriage life.

 The following five questions can help you determine if a potential attorney is a good fit: